cnatis/flexi-validate/README.md

 ### allMessagesAsync

-Returns a promise resolving to an array of objects where each object is a failed validation input and each property on the object is a failed validation prop and the value of that property is the validation message
+Returns a promise resolving toan object where each key is a failed validation input object and each property on the object is a failed validation prop and the value of that property is the validation message or an array of promises resolving to the result of allMessagesAsync if the first parameter is an array
-First parameter is the target object we want to validate Second parameter is the validation object containing our validation structure
+First parameter is the target object or array of objects we want to validate Second parameter is the validation object containing our validation structure
 ```
-    Promise allMessagesAsync(targetObj, validationObj)
+    Promise || Array allMessagesAsync(targetObj, validationObj)
 ```

 ### cleanAttributes

-Filters the properties on the provided object to only those that were validated Returns the filtered object
+Filters the properties on the provided object to only those that were validated Returns the filtered object or an array of filtered objects if the first parameter is an array

 Note this function does not check the validity of the object

 ```
-    Object cleanAttributes(targetObj, validationObj)
+    Object || Array cleanAttributes(targetObj, validationObj)
 ```

 #### Example #1